Internal Auditing's mission is to enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight.

 In accordance with Board Policy, Internal Audit is responsible for assessing the various functions and control systems within HCCS and for advising management concerning their condition.
 The fulfillment of this accountability includes:

-- Developing a flexible risk based annual internal audit plan with input from Senior Management and the Board of Trustees as required by IIA Standard 2012.
-A1 and submit the audit plan to the Audit Committee for review and the Board for approval.
+- Developing a flexible risk based annual internal audit plan with input from Senior Management and the Board of Trustees as required by IIA Standard 2010.
+A1 and submit the audit plan to the Audit Committee for review and the Board for

-- Reviewing and adjusting the plan, as necessary, in response to changes in the organization’s business, risks, operations, programs, systems, and controls with Audit Committee review and the Board for approval.
+- Reviewing and adjusting the plan, as necessary, in response to changes in the organization’s business, risks, operations, programs, systems, and controls with Audit Committee review and Board approval.

 - Meeting regularly with the Board Audit Committee to provide updates by reviewing audits performed, audits in progress, future audits, and sufficiency of the Department resources.

-- Conducting independent and constructive audits to review effectiveness of controls, financial records, operations, or to review departmental records, the proper recording of transactions, and compliance with applicable rules, regulations, policies, and procedures.
+- Conducting independent and constructive audits to review effectiveness of controls, financial records, operations, or to review departmental records, the proper recording of transactions, and compliance with applicable rules, regulations, policies, and procedures, including evaluation for potential fraud and effectiveness of fraud controls.

-- Conducting audits which examine the effectiveness of the governance, risk management, and internal control processes in promoting the achievement of strategic objectives concerning all reporting, operations, safeguarding of assets, and compliance.
+- Conducting audits that examine the effectiveness of the governance, risk management, and internal control processes in promoting the achievement of strategic objectives concerning all reporting, operations, safeguarding of assets, and compliance.

 - Investigating allegations of fraud, waste, abuse and other wrongdoing as appropriate and in accordance with Board Policy, and coordinating such investigations as needed with Legal Counsel or the HCCS Police.

-- Offering Advisory services; Internal Control or Fraud training; Control Self-Assessment (CSA) services, and other audit technique workshops as warranted.
+- Offering Advisory services; Internal Control or Fraud training; Control Self- Assessment (CSA) services, and other audit technique workshops as

 - Coordinating audit efforts with those of external financial auditors and acting as a liaison for other external auditors.

-- Coordinate efforts with other control monitoring functions within HCCS (risk management, compliance, security, legal, ethics, safety and environment).
+- Coordinating efforts with other control monitoring functions within HCCS (risk management, compliance, security, legal, ethics, safety and environment, police, human resources, and information technology).

-- Maintain a professional audit staff with sufficient knowledge, skills, experience, and professional certifications to meet the requirements of this Charter and ensure that personnel in the Department have appropriate continuing education to foster advancement of technical knowledge and skills.
+- Maintaining a professional audit staff with sufficient knowledge, skills, experience, and professional certifications to meet the requirements of this Charter and ensure that personnel in the Department have appropriate continuing education to foster advancement of technical knowledge and

 Internal Audit Organizational Chart